 (a) At the commencement of the Transportation Agreement the User will be required to establish a Firm MDQ and a Firm MHQ which fairly reflect the User’s expected requirements.

-(b) The Firm Service may include multiple Receipt Points or Delivery Points and in those circumstances the User must also establish an MDQ and MHQ for each Receipt Point and each Delivery Point which fairly reflect the User’s expected requirements at that Receipt Point and Delivery Point.
+(b) The Long Term Firm Service may include multiple Receipt Points or Delivery Points and in those circumstances the User must also establish an MDQ and MHQ for each Receipt Point and each Delivery Point which fairly reflect the User’s expected requirements at that Receipt Point and Delivery Point.

 (c) The MHQ in either case will be no greater than the figure produced by the formula: